 All weigh modules come from the factory with a built-in RS232C interface.
-In addition, the modules can be equipped with a second optional interface that is inserted into the electronic unit, see Technical Data (page 27).
+In addition, the modules can be equipped with a second optional interface (Section 6) that is inserted into the electronic unit.
 The optional interfaces are delivered with their own instructions describing installation and all configuration work needed.